Shayetet 15: Squadron 915

-In the past this area was a meeting area between four conflicting countries: Israel, Egypt, Jordan and Saudi Arabia.
+In the past, this area was a meeting area between four conflicting countries: Israel, Egypt, Jordan, and Saudi Arabia.
 However, today all the 4 countries are at peace.

 History

 Capture of Egyptian Reconnaissance boat

-On January 5, 1972, in the Gulf of Suez in front of Al-Tur an Egyptian intelligence boat was captured by Dabura 873 under the command of Lieutenant Yaakov Bogach and the intelligence personnel were put on trial.
+On January 5, 1972, in the Gulf of Suez in front of Al-Tur, an Egyptian intelligence boat was captured by Dabura 873 under the command of Lieutenant Yaakov Bogach and the Egyptian intelligence personnel were put on trial.

 Engagement with De Castro

-On August 13, 1973, in the North of the Gulf of Suez, Dvor 861 under the command of Shalom Shboy and 864 under the command of Eli Gabrieli, discovered Sgt. de Castro crossing the maritime border of Israel the gulf and attacked him.
+On August 13, 1973, in the North of the Gulf of Suez, Dvor 861, under the command of Shalom Shboy, and Dvor 864, under the command of Eli Gabrieli, discovered the Egyptian ship De Castro crossing the maritime border of Israel in the gulf and attacked it.
 De Castro was badly hit and managed to return to port but was put out of action.

 Yom Kippur War

 Battle of Marsa Talamat

 The Battle of Marsa Talamat was fought between the Israeli Navy and the Egyptian Navy commando forces on October 7, 1973, during the early stages of the Yom Kippur War.
 It took place in the small Egyptian naval anchorage of Marsa Talamat, in the central sector of the Gulf of Suez.
-Two Israeli Dabur class patrol boats of the squadron were on a routine patrol mission when the Egyptian Army launched a surprise attack into Israeli occupied Sinai.
-When it became evident that a war had started, the Israeli boats were reassigned to the mission of destroying Egyptian commando boats in order to interrupt Egyptian commando operations in the Gulf of Suez.
+Two Israeli Dabur class patrol boats of the squadron were on a routine patrol mission when the Egyptian Army launched a surprise attack into Israeli-occupied Sinai.
+When it became evident that a war had started, the Israeli boats were reassigned to destroying Egyptian commando boats in order to interrupt Egyptian commando operations in the Gulf of Suez.
 The Israeli boats located two Egyptian commando boats which were about to depart Marsa Talamat.
 The Israeli boats attacked, and continued their attack even when both Daburs accidentally ran aground.
 The Israeli boats managed to retreat after inflicting considerable damage on the Egyptian commandos.
 For their actions in the battle, three Israeli crewmen were later awarded the Medal of Distinguished Service.
 The battle was amongst several significant naval battles which dictated the course of the naval war.

 Raid on Ras Al Arab

-On 14 October 1973 in the Gulf of Suez in Ras Al Arab five patrol boats in two forces under the command of Ami Elon and Israel Petchni attacked mobilized fishing boats of the Egyptians who were preparing to transfer raiding forces and seriously damaged them.
+On 14 October 1973, in the Gulf of Suez in Ras Al Arab, five patrol boats in two forces under the command of Ami Elon and Israel Petchni attacked mobilized Egyptian fishing boats, that were preparing to transfer raiding forces, and seriously damaged them.